ployground/bsdploy/README.rst

 How it works
 ------------

-BSDploy takes the shape of a commandline tool by the name of ``ploy`` which is installed on a so-called *control host* (usually a laptop or desktop machine) with which you then control one or more *target hosts*.
+BSDploy takes the shape of a commandline tool by the name of ``ploy`` which is installed on a so-called *control host* (typically your laptop or desktop machine) with which you then control one or more *target hosts*.
 The only two things installed on target hosts by BSDploy are Python and ``ezjail`` – everything else stays on the control host.

 Example Session